tianbingithub/iot/intl.en-US/Device Management/Develop devices based on Alink Protocol/Connect or disconnect sub-devices.md

 -   The message delivery between sub-devices and IoT Platform supports QoS 0 rather than QoS 1.
 -   The number of sub-devices that are online at the same time cannot exceed 1,500 for a gateway.
 If the number of online sub-devices exceeds 1,500, IoT Platform rejects all new connection requests.
 -   When you connect or disconnect sub-devices in batches, the number of sub-devices in one batch cannot exceed 5.
 -   When you connect or disconnect sub-devices in batches, the result is either all sub-devices succeed or all sub-devices fail.
-If all sub-devices fail, the returned data contain detailed failure information.
+If all sub-devices fail, the data response parameter contains detailed failure information.

 ## Connect sub-devices